Triton-Baja/Data-Acquisition/.mds/1_GitHub_Setup.md

 ```

 ## Cloning
 As you can see, I have already created the repository, now you will want to `clone` it such that you can download all the content locally.
 Let's open our command line/terminal and traverse to the directory where we want to have the repo folder.

+### On Pi
+For the Pi we'll want to be in the home directory `~`.

+### On computer
+You can choose where in your computer you want it.
 For instance, if I want the repo on my Desktop (given that I am using Windows), I would do
 ```
 cd C:\Users\super\Desktop
 ```

+The rest of the instructions are the same for Pi and computer.
 Now we can clone the repo
 ```
 git clone https://github.com/Triton-Baja/Data-Acquisition.git
 ```